 SPECIAL NOTE: DO NOT USE THE FEDCONNECT MESSAGE CENTER FOR QUESTIONS OR RESPONSES RELATED TO THIS FOA.
-PLEASE USE THE CONTACT INFORMATION LISTED IN SECTION G. FEDERAL AWARDING AGENCY CONTACTS.
+PLEASE FOLLOW THE INSTRUCTIONS DETAILED IN THE FOA.
+WHITE PAPERS MUST BE SUBMITTED THROUGH RUNGRANTS (SEE SECTION D.2.b).
+QUESTIONS SHOULD BE DIRECTED TO THE APPROPRIATE INDIVIDUAL LISTED IN SECTION G. FEDERAL AWARDING AGENCY CONTACTS.